pwhittlesea/pwhittlesea.github.com/_posts/2024-10-03-new-zealand-3.md

 The Redwoods Treewalk can be experienced in the day, to get the best view of the towering trees; or at night, where there is a unique light show suspended around the catwalk.
 We had no daylight left, so it was the nighttime tree walk for us.

-The guide said that the 'Nightlights Treewalk' would take about 30-40 minutes but we spent about double that.
+The guide said that the 'Nightlights Treewalk' would take about 30-40 minutes, but we spent about double that.
-The lights were mesmerising and we took our time enjoying the fresh nighttime air.
+The lights were mesmerising, and we took our time enjoying the fresh nighttime air.

 {% include gallery id="treewalk" caption="The Treewalk lights" class="caption-center" %}

-★★★★☆ 4/5 - A very unique experience that brought an exhilarating touch to a nighttime walk.
+★★★★☆ 4/5 - A unique experience that brought an exhilarating touch to a nighttime walk.
-Well worth while.
+Well worthwhile.

 ### Atticus Finch